gorgeousawakening/cfworkers-sdk/README.md

 # SDK for Cloudflare Workers
-This beta package (unstable) includes a few tools we've found useful while developing on the Cloudflare Developer platform.

-Here’s a revised version reflecting that the repository and the NPM package may be removed:

----

-# SDK for Cloudflare Workers

 This beta package (unstable) includes several tools we found useful while developing on the Cloudflare Developer platform.